ofalvai/obsidian-llm-workspace/README.md

 ### Current limitations
-- Plugin only handles Markdown files.
-There is no support for images, PDFs or canvases for now.
+- The plugin only handles Markdown files for now.
+There is no support for images, PDFs or canvases.
--
+- The chunking of notes is pretty naive and there is no token count validation (but models have huge context windows nowadays)

 ### Additional details

+- This plugin makes network requests to external LLM APIs.
+You can view the API-related code [here](https://github.com/ofalvai/obsidian-llm-workspace/tree/main/src/rag/llm)
-- You can review all prompts [here](https://github.com/ofalvai/obsidian-llm-workspace/blob/main/src/config/prompts.ts)
+- You can review all LLM prompts [here](https://github.com/ofalvai/obsidian-llm-workspace/blob/main/src/config/prompts.ts)
+- The RAG implementation is [here](https://github.com/ofalvai/obsidian-llm-workspace/tree/main/src/rag)

 ### Roadmap
 - Change models and model parameters mid-conversation